farlee2121/DevEssentialsBlog/content/draft/Open-Closed-by-Example/2022-09-16-1-OPC-through-Data.md

 Clarifying th domain has made the chat library simpler and more powerful.
 There is now only one function for querying threads by tags.
 It can query by any set of tags, not just the entity relationships.
 There's also now a clear path for defining more sophisticated behaviors.
-For example, we could offer unions between tags (i.e. has any of the given tags).
+For example, we could offer unions between tags (e.g. all threads for x campaign *or* y brand).
+Tags don't have to be used for grouping.
+They can also be used for metadata.

-This tag-based approach is open because different callers can impress their own groupings or metadata into tags, but closed because callers don't need to modify the library to accomplish new and tailored behavior.
+This tag-based approach is open because different callers can impress their own groupings or metadata into tags, but closed because callers don't need to modify the library to change the groupings or metadata.

 ## Conclusion

-The Open-Closed Principle pushes components to offer defined flexibility.
-To enable adapted behavior without changing for each consumer.
+The Open-Closed Principle pushes components to offer self-defined flexibility, to enable adapted behavior without changing for each consumer.
-In this post we've seen how flexible data like tags enable components to adapt to then needs of different callers without knowing anything about those callers.
+In this post we've seen how flexible data like tags adapt to then needs of different callers without knowing anything about those callers.

 However, flexible data is a tradeoff.
 The less our component enforces, the fewer operations it can safely perform on data.
 The key is separating responsibilities, understanding what knowledge is essential to the component and what can be left to the caller.